Connexus Credit Union Review

 Member Share Savings Account

-Member Share is a traditional savings account with a 0.25% APY on all balances.
-There’s no maximum balance threshold, and you can request an ATM card for easy access to your funds.
+Member Share is a traditional savings account with a 0.25% APY on all balances as long as you have a $100 average daily balance.
+There’s no maximum balance threshold, but you must open the account with at least $%.
+You can also request an ATM card to access your funds easily.

-Your Member Share account can easily be linked to your Connexus checking account for quick transfers, and you’ll have 24/7 access to your savings from all of your devices.
+You can easily link your Member Share account to your Connexus checking account for quick transfers.
+You’ll also have 24/7 access to your savings from any device.

 A Member Share Savings account is required for membership with Connexus.